 Additionally, the school or district should provide you with a copy and explanation of your procedural safeguards when they respond to your request.

-Parents may request an evaluation for special education at any time regardless of the tiered support level their child is currently receiving.
+Caregivers may request an evaluation for special education at any time.
 The Office of Special Education Programs (OSEP) clarified in a Jan.
-21, 2011, memo that response to intervention cannot be used to deny or delay an evaluation.
+21, 2011 memo that Response to Intervention cannot be used to deny or delay an evaluation.

 The following websites offer helpful information for families.
 For more information on MTSS at your child’s school, please contact the school administrator.

-- Families Together, Inc. – Family Guide to Response to Intervention
+- Families Together, Inc: A Family Guide to Multi-Tier System of Supports (MTSS)

 Can an eligibility determination of SLD be made using only information that was collected through an MTSS process?

 The NeMTSS process includes the need for comprehensive evaluation.
-The Multidisciplinary Evaluation Team (MDT) must use a variety of data-gathering tools and strategies, even if a response to intervention process is used.
-The response to intervention process results are one component of the information reviewed as part of the required evaluation procedures.
+The Multidisciplinary Evaluation Team (MDT) must use a variety of data-gathering tools and strategies, even if scientific, research-based interventions were provided and progress monitoring was documented to determine if the student responded to Tier 2 Targeted and Tier 3 Intensified support.
+Providing and documenting the student’s responsiveness scientific, research-based interventions are one component of the information reviewed as part of the required nondiscriminatory evaluation procedures.

-If a child has learning problems primarily due to the result of a visual impairment, hearing impairment, orthopedic impairment, mental handicap, behavior disorder; or of environmental, cultural or economic disadvantage, can the child be verified as a child with a specific learning disability?
+If a child has learning problems primarily due to the result of a visual impairment, hearing impairment, orthopedic impairment, intellectual disability, behavior disorder; or of environmental, cultural or economic disadvantage, can the child be verified as a child with a specific learning disability?

 One of the goals of NeMTSS is to provide intervention at an early age.
-If the child does not make appropriate progress in his/her learning with intense intervention, the child may be evaluated to determine if s/he has a specific learning disability.
+If the child does not make appropriate progress in their learning with intensified intervention, the child may be evaluated to determine if they have a specific learning disability.
+The NeMTSS Framework is not intended to delay evaluation, so if a student is suspected of having a disability, starting the nondiscriminatory evaluation process needs to be a priority.

-Progress monitoring data are critical for determining whether a child has made sufficient progress in response to a scientific, research-based intervention process; however, they are not the sole basis for identifying a specific learning disability.
+Progress monitoring data are critical for determining whether a child has made sufficient progress in response to a scientific, evidence-based intervention process; however, these data are not the sole basis for identifying a Specific Learning Disability.

 There are eight achievement areas listed in federal and state laws in which children may verify as having a specific learning disability.
 Are these the only areas in which the child may verify?